Want some fun places to go with your kids? Check out some places where you can enjoy panoramic views. Here’s some of our favourite lookout spots.

 The white obelisk is one of Newcastle’s oldest navigational markers visible to sailing vessels along the coast.
 Now, it’s a popular park and lookout with expansive beach, harbour and city views.
 It’s accessible via steps at Tyrrell Street at The Hill.

 For sweeping views back to Newcastle, visit Nobbys Headland.
-The Lighthouse Grounds are open from 10am to 4pm every Sunday.
+The Lighthouse Grounds are open from 8am to 4pm every Saturday and Sunday.
 Entry to the site is free.
 It’s a 10 minute walk (550 metres) from Nobbys Beach carpark to the gate.
 From the gate, it’s a 5 minute (220 metres) uphill walk to get to the Signal Master’s Cottage.
 It’s all paved so suitable for those pushing prams or strollers.
-(CURRENTLY CLOSED UNTIL FURTHER NOTICE)

 Another place for ocean and city views is at Fort Scratchley.
 There’s views up and down the coast and is a popular place for whale watching.
 While you’re at the Fort, wander around the grounds of Fort Scratchley.
 General admission to Fort Scratchley is free.
 Fort Scratchley is open six days a week, 10am to 4pm (closed Tuesdays).